40 Best Amazon Prime Benefits to Use in 2022

 See if your garage door opener will play nice with Amazon Key for Garage.
 If it is not and you still want the service, you can install a myQ smart garage hub to make your garage compatible with Key by Amazon.

-In-Gate Delivery When You’re Not Home
+Amazon Prime In-Gate Delivery When You’re Not Home

-This is a new one from Amazon: In-Gate Delivery from Key by Amazon.
+This is a newer one from Amazon: In-Gate Delivery from Key by Amazon.
 Designed for single-family homes with gated driveways or fences with electronic locks, as well as small apartment complexes.
 You'll need the Ring Access Controller Pro and the Key by Amazon app to allow Amazon drivers access to your locked gate so they can safely secure your package behind the locked gate.

-Take Your Amazon Returns to Kohl's
+Take Your Amazon Prime Returns to Kohl's

-Amazon Hub Locker
+Use Amazon Hub Locker for Safe Delivery

-Whether receiving or returning, Amazon Hub Locker is a nice perk for Prime shoppers who live areas plagued by porch pirates.
+Whether receiving or returning, Amazon Hub Locker is a nice perk for Prime shoppers who live in areas plagued by porch pirates.
 Amazon-owned Whole Foods stores and other retailers have the self-serve locker kiosks installed.
 They're free to use for picking up items or returning them.

 Here's the drill: Sign into your Amazon account and find the closest Amazon Locker to you.
 Put that address in your address book and choose it as the default delivery site for your goods when you check out and pay for your order.
 When the package is delivered, you'll receive a code to unlock the locker.
 Follow the instructions on the screen.